 Short-Term Incentives.
 The Association provides short-term incentive programs for senior officers and eligible employees.
-The short-term incentive programs are designed to promote new business development, increased loan volume and revenue growth, and increased Association's net income.
+The short-term incentive programs are designed to promote new business development, increased loan volume and revenue growth, and increase the Association's net income.
 These financial measures were selected since they align with our mission and enhance the Association's ability to pay a patronage refund to our member-stockholders.
 The senior officers' short-term incentive is based on the financial performance of the Association.
-The senior officers' shortterm incentive is reduced if key financial business goals are below established targets.
+The senior officers' short-term incentive is reduced if key financial business goals are below established targets.
 The short-term incentive programs are reviewed and approved annually by the Board of Directors.

-The short-term incentive for 2022 was expensed during 2022 with the payment to be made in the first quarter of 2023.
+The short-term incentive for 2023 was expensed during 2023 with the payment to be made in the first quarter of 2024.

 Long-term Incentives.
 The Association provides a long-term incentive program for senior officers and eligible employees.
 The long-term incentive plan is designed to motivate and reward eligible employees to meet and exceed financial and performance goals of the Association.
-The financial and performance goals are net volume growth, core net income, acceptable credit quality, efficiency ratio, and net promoter score.
-These performance areas are weighted, with net volume growth and core net income receiving the highest weighting.
+The financial and performance goals are net volume growth, adjusted income, adjusted efficiency ratio, and mission related metrics.
+These performance areas are weighted, with net volume growth and adjusted net income receiving the highest weighting.
 A target goal is set for each financial and performance goal.
 The incentive amount is determined by the Association's performance compared to the goals.
-The longterm incentive for 2022 will be paid during the first quarter of 2025.
-Since the 2022 long-term incentive will be paid out after two years, it will be expensed equally over the next two years.
+The long-term incentive for 2023 will be paid during the first quarter of 2026.
+Since the 2023 long-term incentive will be paid out after two years, it will be expensed equally over the next two years.
 The long-term incentive program is reviewed and approved by the Board of Directors.